su8/0vershred/README.md

 ### To-do

-Detect the filesystem file name block size when compiling/running `0vershred`.
+Detect the filesystem block size when compiling/running `0vershred`.
 Currently it's portable to presume it's 4K, but there are 8K and 16K with newer SSD's.